immerjs/immer/readme.md

 Tip: Check this trick to [compress patches](https://medium.com/@david.b.edelstein/using-immer-to-compress-immer-patches-f382835b6c69) produced over time.

-## Auto freezing

-Immer automatically freezes any state trees that are modified using `produce`.
-This protects against accidental modifications of the state tree outside of a producer.
-This comes with a performance impact, so it is recommended to disable this option in production.
-It is by default enabled.
-By default, it is turned on during local development and turned off in production.
-Use `setAutoFreeze(true / false)` to explicitly turn this feature on or off.

 ## Returning data from producers

 It is not needed to return anything from a producer, as Immer will return the (finalized) version of the `draft` anyway.
 However, it is allowed to just `return draft`.